Living

 Some reviews report a plasticky sound and look

 Even the best mattress protector only covers part of your mattress: the top and the four sides.
-In order to properly protect your mattress from bed bugs and dust mites, you need an encasement to cover the top, bottom, and all four sides of your mattress.
+But, in order to properly protect your mattress from bed bugs and dust mites, you need an encasement to offer 360-degree coverage.

 Unlike a lot of the protectors on this list, the SureGuard Mattress Encasement comes in a range of non-standard sizes, including Full XL for longer beds and cribs for babies.
 To accommodate thick and thin mattresses alike, you can choose between four different 'pocket' sizes, from 6" to 20".

-There are a smattering of more mixed reviews, most of which mention that the encasement is hard to put on the mattress without help.
+There are a smattering of more mixed reviews, most of which mention that the encasement is hard to put on.
 You'll need to maneuver your mattress off the bed frame, wiggle it into the case, and zip it all the way around before you put it back on the bed.
 If you live alone, and you struggle to lift heavy weights, you'll need to ask a friend for help, otherwise, opt for a classic mattress protector.

 Swipe to scroll horizontally